igutekunst/ooc/README.rst

 See `examples/count_words.c <https://github.com/igutekunst/ooc/blob/master/examples/count_words.c>`_

-This test shows a more complete usage of the OOC library to solve a common interview question.
+This tutorial shows complete basic usage of the OOC library.
+It is modelled after the a common interview question, given below.

-**Problem Statement:**
+**Interview Problem Statement:**
 Given a file full of words, count the time every word occurs.
 For bonus points, print the counts in sorted order.

 A word is defined as one or more non-space characters.
-For now, only consider the space character as a separator and ignore the tab character.
+For now, only consider the space character as a separator and treat the tab character as part of a word.

+Also, it is okay to do a case-sensitive word count.
+You may have separate counts for *the* and **The**.

 For example, given the following file: